-The program comprises four educational stages which are as follows:
+The program comprises four educational stages:

 Stage II: Fundamentals.
 This stage provides students with a solid background in the following important topics dealing with optics and photonics: laser physics, optical metrology and optical design.
 It also provides hands-on experience in the optical laboratory.

 Stage III: Specialization.
 This stage allows students to acquire specialized knowledge selected from about 20 advanced courses.